 One of the many challenges that immigrants face is navigating the world of immigration bonds.
 For most individuals, little contact with the Department of Homeland Security (DHS) and the division of Immigration and Customs Enforcement (ICE) had been made prior to the instance.

-US Immigration Bonds & Insurance Services has collected some FAQs to assist illegal aliens in attaining an ICE immigration bond.
+US Immigration Bonds & Insurance Services has collected some FAQs about immigration bonds to assist illegal aliens in attaining an ICE immigration bond.

 What is an immigration bond?

 ICE immigration bonds are necessary when an illegal alien is held by the ICE.
 They exist as federal surety bonds or monetary agreements that the individual in question will be present at every court hearing.

 Immigration bonds allow for the individual to be released until further action is taken within the court.

 Researching how to pay immigration bonds can yield various results, but there are two basic ways which stand above the rest.

 First, if the detainee has the cash amount in full, he or she can pay that directly to the ICE.
 For example, residents of Dade County in Florida should pay their funds to the Dade County DHS.

 If the alien cannot pay the sum in full, he or she can hire an immigration bond agent to post a surety bond with the ICE.
 In most cases of this, no money is exchanged, rather insurance is used to provide the sum from the bond company to the court.
 The detainee need only pay the agent a bond premium, an average of 15% in Florida.